VTTI-CSM/NeTrainSim/README.md

 ### Installing
 Once the file is downloaded on your hard drive.
 Double click the downloaded file and follow the instruction to install the application.
 The default installation folder is `C:\Program Files\NeTrainSim`; however, you can alter this installation path as you wish during the installation process.

+Follow this video if you need a quick installation guidance: [https://youtu.be/bbvnPn9zMsQ](https://youtu.be/bbvnPn9zMsQ)

 ### Running

 #### Using GUI interface